kalebheitzman/moodle-filter_autotranslate/README.md

 ## How It Works

-The plugin manages translations through a database, text tagging, and a filter mechanism.
+The plugin manages translations through a combination of dynamic tagging, scheduled task-based tagging, and a filter mechanism.

 ### Database Schema